dixeo/local_dixeo/README.md

 - **[Dixeo Editor](../dixeo_editor)** — AI-powered content editing for pages and labels
 - **[Dixeo Module Generator](../../blocks/dixeo_modulegen)** — Generate new course activities with AI
 - **[Dixeo Tutor](../../blocks/dixeo_tutor)** — AI tutor chatbot for students ("Ask Ed")
-- **[Dixeo Course Designer](../../blocks/dixeo_designer)** — Design a complete course based on source documents and customisable pedagogicial template
+- **[Dixeo Course Designer](../../blocks/dixeo_designer)** — Use AI to design a complete course from source documents with a customisable pedagogicial template

 ## What it does